Skip to main content

 In a city where the elderly are being pushed onto the streets by rising housing costs, how can it be “the right thing” to invite more people who will also need affordable housing?
 Isn’t that a modern echo of Marie Antoinette’s “Let them eat cake”?
 It is easier—politically and socially—to say “everyone is welcome” than to make the uncomfortable admission that we simply cannot help everyone.

-There are over 300 cities in the U.S. with populations over 100,000—more than a thousand cities altogether.
-Sometimes, true leadership means standing up and saying no. It means leaving space at the table for someone else to sit.
+There are over 300 cities in the U.S. with populations over 100,000—and more than a thousand cities altogether.
+Sometimes, true leadership means standing up and saying no. It means leaving the table so someone else has a place to sit.

 Los Angeles must face the stench of its own inhumanity.
 Taking in more people in need while 40,000 of our own languish on sidewalks is not compassion—it’s negligence.